Worldline-Ind/PRESTASHOP/Readme.md

 1. Download the repository
-2. Use the zip the 'ingenico.zip'folder
+2. Use the zip the 'worldline.zip'folder
 3. Upload the ingenico.zip module from module manager